MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/Set-OrganizationConfig.md

 ### -OutlookMobileGCCRestrictionsEnabled
 This parameter is available only in the cloud-based service.

-The OutlookMobileGCCRestrictionsEnabled parameter specifies whether to enable or disable features in Outlook Mobile that are not part of Microsoft's GCC Offering and are not GCC Compliant.
+The OutlookMobileGCCRestrictionsEnabled parameter specifies whether to enable or disable features within Outlook for iOS and Android that aren't compliant with the Office 365 US Government plans.
 Valid values are:

+- $true: Disable features that aren't compliant with Office 365 US Government plans.
+This is the default value for all GCC tenants.

+- $false: Enable features that aren't compliant with Office 355 US Government plans.
+This is the default value for all other type of tenants.

+The within Outlook for iOS and Android that aren't compliant with the Office 365 US Government plans include:

+- Multi-account support

+- Third-party services

+- HelpShift and in-app support

-- $true: Outlook Mobile can't connect to features that aren't part of Microsoft's GCC Offering and aren't GCC Compliant.
-These features include multi-account support, 3rd party services, HelpShift and In-app support, and any Microsoft services that are outside of the GCC compliant boundary (for example, Bing and Cortana).
+- Any Microsoft services that are outside the Office 365 US Government compliance boundary (for example, Bing and Cortana).

-- $false: Outlook Mobile can connect to features that aren't part of Microsoft's GCC Offering and aren't GCC Compliant.

 ```yaml
 Type: $true | $false